pebble-hacks/cordova-plugin-pebblekit/README.md

 app will be able to read the value (from the `Tuple.value` union) according to the table below:

+__note__ - If running on the Android platform, a `transactionId` will be passed to the `successCallback` and `errorCallback`, represention the transaction id of that particular app message.
+This value will be `-1` if on the iOS platform.

 | JS Type | C Type  |
 |---------|---------|
 | String  | cstring |
 | Number  | int32   |
 | Array   | data    |
 | Boolean | int16   |

+__note__ - If running on the iOS platform, the `Boolean` type will actually be `int32` type on the C side, however, you may still interpret it as `int16` in the C code without any problems.

 __Example__